Avoxel284/Avoxel284/README.md

 - (Learning) C++ for game development

 ## Favourite language?
 NodeJS.
 Clean syntax.
+Includes OOP but not required.
 I love it.